C0deWiser/polyglot/readme.md

         'verify.'
     ],

-In that case, all strings, that begins with configured values, will be kept in `php` files, following Laravel Translator style.
+In that case, all strings that begins with configured values, will be stored in `php` files, following Laravel Translator style.

-### Multiple domains
+### Multiple Domains

 Sometimes, you may want to divide your application's translation strings into few domains, e.g. strings for frontend and strings for administrative panel.